krishnabx/Evil_Geniuses/README.md

 # Evil_Geniuses

-This dataset is about starcraft playeer data
+This dataset is about starcraft player data